TasCL/CircularDDM/README.md

 # Circular Drift-diffusion Model

 This package implements circular drift-diffusion model, using Armadillo C++.
+A parallle MATLAB toolbox is tentatively stored in inst/matlab.

 ## Getting Started